XiaoouPan/adaHuber/README.md

 thetaHuber = listHuber$theta
 ```

-Finally, we illustrate the use of l<sub>1</sub>-regularized Huber regression.
-Again, we generate data from a linear model Y = X &theta; + &epsilon;, where &theta; is a high-dimensional vector, and &epsilon; is from a log-normal distribution.
-We estimate the intercept and coefficients by Huber-Lasso regression, where the regularization parameter &lambda; is calibrated by K-fold cross-validation, and the robustification parameter &tau; is chosen by a tuning-free procedure.
+Finally, we illustrate the use of *l<sub>1</sub>*-regularized Huber regression.
+Again, we generate data from a linear model *Y = X &theta; + &epsilon;*, where *&theta;* is a high-dimensional vector, and *&epsilon;* is from a log-normal distribution.
+We estimate the intercept and coefficients by Huber-Lasso regression, where the regularization parameter *&lambda;* is calibrated by *K*-fold cross-validation, and the robustification parameter *&tau;* is chosen by a tuning-free procedure.

 ```r
 library(tfHuber)